Teel: Jamir Watkins' best game as a collegian ignites VCU's win at Richmond

 “I told him in front of the team afterward that was the best game he’s had in a VCU uniform, and I mean it with all my heart,” Rhoades said after the Rams’ 74-62 victory at the Robins Center.

 Watkins contributed game-highs of 15 points (5-of-8 shooting) and 10 rebounds.
-He added two assists, two steals and two rebounds.
+He added 2 assists, 2 steals and 2 rebounds.

+In concert with Nick Kern Jr., his replacement as a starter, Watkins also hounded the Spiders’ best player, Tyler Burton, into missing 8 of 13 shots and committing 6 turnovers.

 People are also reading…